Zerocheck vs Playwright

 How Zerocheck differs

-• Plain English test specs - no selectors to write, no Page Object Models to maintain
+• Editable test specs with no CSS selectors or Page Object Models to maintain

 • JSON run evidence generated from executed browser runs